unacast/deprecated-unacast.github.io/_posts/2016-02-25-on-idempotency-in-distributed-rest-apis.md

 Remember that every API is different and has different requirements.
-There is no golden rule for API design and you will have to make lot of trade-offs a long the way.
+There is no golden rule for API design and you will have to make lot of trade-offs along the way.

 For further reading on API designs and principles I highly recommended [apigee's ebooks](http://apigee.com/about/resources/ebooks) and [3scales reports](http://www.3scale.net/resources/reports/).